Pregnancy calculator for a quick overviewUpdated on by Stefan Banse

-Using the date of the beginning of your last menstruation and the length of your cycle, the pregnancy calculator also calculates typical developmental steps of your child during pregnancy as well as important check-up dates.
-You will find the scrollable dates in the results window of the pregnancy calculator.
-The calculator provides all data from fertilisation to the date of birth.
+Using the date of the beginning of your last menstruation and the length of your cycle, the Pregnancy Calculator also calculates typical developmental steps of your child during pregnancy as well as important check-up dates.
+You will find the scrollable dates in the results window of the Pregnancy Calculator.
+The calculator provides all data from fertilization to the date of birth.

-Calculate the birth date of your little miracle with our pregnancy calculator
+Calculate the birth date of your baby with our Pregnancy Calculator

-Maybe you've been working towards it for a long time or it's very spontaneous and perhaps unplanned - your period stops and you take a pregnancy test.
-The result: positive.
-You are going to be a mother.
+Maybe you have been working towards it for a long time, or it is very spontaneous and perhaps unplanned, your period stops and you take a pregnancy test.
+The result?
+Positive.
+You are going to be a mother!
 One of the first questions that will now arise: When is it time?
-When will I hold the new earthling in my arms?
+When will I hold the "new earthling" in my arms?

 This is not as easy to calculate as many people think.
 Expectant mothers usually only become aware of their pregnancy when their period stops.
 At this point, they are usually already in the fifth or sixth week of pregnancy.
-The positive test in the hands can therefore not be equated with the actual start of the pregnancy.
-Nor does the inclusion of ovulation suggest this.
+Therefore, the positive test in the hands can neither be equated with the actual start of the pregnancy nor does the inclusion of ovulation suggest this.

-An exact calculation would only be possible if the ovulation stage at the time of fertilisation is known.
+An exact calculation would only be possible if the ovulation stage at the time of fertilization is known.
 However, very few women know this.
-For this reason, a pregnancy calculator, like the one you can find here, is useful.
-This way you can find out when you can expect to cuddle with your little miracle for the first time.
+For this reason, a Pregnancy Calculator, such as the one you can find here, is useful.
+In this way, you can find out when you will be able to cuddle with your “little miracle” for the first time.

-Our pregnancy calculator is based on the day of your last menstruation and the length of your cycle.
+Our Pregnancy Calculator is based on the day of your last menstruation and the length of your cycle.
 When calculating the gestational age, the start of menstruation is included, even if you are not actually pregnant for the first two weeks of pregnancy.
-The calculation of the expected date of birth is therefore quite confusing.
-Especially if the length of the cycle deviates upwards or downwards from the average 28 days.
+Therefore, the calculation of the expected date of birth is quite confusing, especially if the length of the cycle deviates upwards or downwards from the average 28 days.